jacksorjacksor/MermaidJs/24DaysArticle/ProcessMapsAsCode24DaysInUmbraco2024.md

 # Mermaid: Introduction

 [Mermaid](https://github.com/mermaid-js/mermaid) (aka Mermaid.js) provides developers with a code-first approach to process mapping.
 Using a Markdown-inspired syntax, Mermaid renders code into an SVG image format to be displayed in browser or exported as a file.
 The mission statement is clear: "The main purpose of Mermaid is to help documentation catch up with development." ([README.md](https://github.com/mermaid-js/mermaid)).

+Through enabling process maps to have a Markdown file as their source, Mermaid allows maps to be created by developers through code, rather than a graphics package.
+With native support within GitHub, GitLab and Azure DevOps, these files can be stored and read within the repo themselves, rather than requiring propritory software of licenses to access them.
+Mermaid's code-first nature also opens out the possibilities for automated tools and agents to generate and update the process maps, which in turn can be used to define and refine the codebase's core functionality.
+All this, without requring the developer to learn to use a graphics package - it's just more code.

 Mermaid was also the winner of the [JS Open Source Awards (2019)](https://osawards.com/javascript/2019) award for "The most exciting use of technology" - which, when you consider the uses of, um, technology, that's pretty something.